HewlettPackard/oneview-ansible-collection/roles/oneview_hypervisor_manager_facts/README.md

-## oneview_hypervisor_manager
+## oneview_hypervisor_manager_facts
-Manage OneView Hypervisor Manager resources.
+Retrieve the facts about one or more of the OneView Hypervisor Managers.

 #### Synopsis
- Provides an interface to manage Hypervisor Manager resources.
-Can create, update, or delete.
+ Retrieve the facts about one or more of the Hypervisor Managers from OneView.

 #### Requirements (on the host that executes the module)
   * hpeOneView >= 5.4.0